-The primary teeth, commonly known as baby teeth, begin erupting through the gums between the ages of 6 months and 1 year old.
+The primary teeth, commonly known as baby teeth, begin erupting through the gums between the ages of 6 months and 1 year of age.
 They are crucial to developing clear speech and learning to chew food properly.

 Primary teeth are placeholders for the permanent teeth that are growing under the gums.
-The condition of baby teeth has a direct effect on the development of your child's permanent teeth.
+The condition and health of baby teeth has a direct effect on the development of your child’s permanent teeth.

 You’ll find it easier to chill several teething rings in the fridge, but be sure not to freeze them.
 Cold helps to numb the gums similar to an ice pack for adults.
 While crying in the middle of the night can be nerve-wracking, rest assured your little one will have a full set of primary teeth before their third birthday.